Databricks Software Engineer Interview: The Full Process, Decoded

 This is the round candidates least prepare for, and the one that most differentiates Databricks from other top companies.

 Most companies fold threading questions into a general coding round.
 Databricks gives concurrency its own hour.
 The reason is obvious once you think about it: Databricks builds a distributed compute engine.
-Concurrency correctness isn't a nice-to-have, it's load-bearing.
+For a query engine that spawns thousands of executor threads per cluster, concurrency correctness is the product.
 They can't hire engineers who treat thread safety as an afterthought.

 Topics to actually prepare:

 The key mistake candidates make is treating this round like another LeetCode problem.
 It tests whether you understand what goes wrong at a systems level when multiple threads share state.
-A solution that works on a single thread isn't an answer.
-Neither is saying "I'd use a mutex" and stopping there.
+A solution that works on a single thread fails immediately.
+So does "I'd use a mutex" with nothing after it.

 Databricks concurrency round, but you only have 60 minutes to get to acceptance.